 A good recordkeeping system includes a summary of your business transactions.
 Business transactions are ordinarily summarized in books called journals and ledgers.
 You can buy them at your local stationery or office supply store.

-journal is a book where you record each business transaction shown on your supporting documents.
+A journal is a book where you record each business transaction shown on your supporting documents.
 You may have to keep separate journals for transactions that occur frequently.

-ledger is a book that contains the totals from all of your journals.
+A ledger is a book that contains the totals from all of your journals.
 It is organized into different accounts.

 Electronic Records: All requirements that apply to hard copy books and records also apply to business records which are maintained using electronic accounting software, point of sale software, financial software or any other electronic records system.
 The electronic system must provide a complete and accurate record of your data that is accessible to the IRS.